maratbn/microwizard/README.md

 # Quick Start #

-1. Clone the Playground project on GitHub, as well as some of the Git submodules linked into this repository:
+1. Clone the MicroWizard project on GitHub, as well as some of the Git submodules linked into this repository:

 `git clone --recursive git@github.com:datawire/microwizard.git`

 2. Run `vagrant up`.
-This will take a few minutes as the Microwizard bootstraps inside the VM.
+This will take a few minutes as the MicroWizard bootstraps inside the VM.
+3. Once the initial provisioning has completed run ./scripts/lobsters-up to bring up the demonstration monolith application.
+It usually takes anywhere from 3 to 5 minutes for Lobsters to fully provision itself for use.

-4. Go to http://localhost:3000/ to see the Lobster webapp running.
+4. Go to http://127.0.0.1:3000/ to see the Lobster webapp running.

-Now the fun part:

-5. We introduce a bug in the popularity component, e.g., the popularity algorithm takes 1000 longer to compute.
-We make the change live.
-  - Notice how the website still works even though the popularity calc doesn't appear for awhile
-  - If this were in the monolith the monolith would grind to a halt

-6. Fix the code, and do an incremental rollout of the code.
-   - Make sure no regressions, you can see for 50% of the loads it's pretty fast and for the other 50% it's not

-This is what's great about microservices:

- - independently deployable code
- - resilience to software bugs

 # Checking the Environment #

-Once the system is bootstrapped you should be able to access the Lobsters application by navigating a web browser to http://localhost:3000 which for the purpose of this little example tool represents our "Monolith" application that we will glue microservice functionality onto.
+Once the system is bootstrapped you should be able to access the Lobsters application by navigating a web browser to http://127.0.0.1:3000 which for the purpose of this example represents our "Monolith" application that we will glue microservice functionality onto.
+Occasionally this component will not be available immediately after MicroWizard provisions because dependencies and other Rails stuff are still being pulled from the internet.
+Just keep trying and it usually becomes available within a minute or two.

 You'll notice that once you reach that web page there is a link at the top "Most Popular Users" that is not normally present in a standard Lobsters install.
-This link has been created for you and will generate a web page that has data populated from a web service.
+The link has been created for you and will generate a web page that has data populated from a web service.

 # Fun Part #